KATIETOLER/fowl-prowl-api/README.md

 - Clone down this repo
 - `cd` into this directory
 - Run `npm i` to install dependencies
-- shut down the server with the command `ctrl + c`
 - Use the command `node server.js` to begin the Bird API server.
+- Shut down the server with the command `ctrl + c`

-- Additionally, follow the instructions in the [README](https://github.com/AliNooner/fowl-prowl-app/blob/main/README.md) to set up the front end and view the site
+- Additionally, follow the instructions in the [README](https://github.com/AliNooner/fowl-prowl-app/blob/main/README.md) to set up the front end and view the site locally

 ## Technologies: